electron/electronjs.org-old/data/blog/new-website.md

 And so "Electron" was born.
 In early 2016, GitHub assembled a new team to focus specifically on Electron development and maintenance, apart from Atom.
-In the time since, Electron has been adopted by thousands of app developers, and is now depenended on by many large companies.
+In the time since, Electron has been adopted by thousands of app developers, and is now depenended on by many large companies, many of which have Electron teams of their own.

 Supporting GitHub's Electron projects like Atom and [Desktop] is still a priority for our team, but by moving to a new domain we hope to help clarify the technical distinction between Atom and Electron.

 ## 🐢🚀 Node.js Everywhere

-The previous Electron website was built with Jekyll, the popular Ruby-based static site generator.
-Jekyll is a great tool for building static websites, but the Electron website had started to outgrow its capabilities.
-We wanted more dynamic capabilities like proper redirects and locale-based content rendering., so a Node.js server was the obvious choice.
+The previous Electron website was built with [Jekyll], the popular Ruby-based static site generator.
+Jekyll is a great tool for building static websites, but the website had started to outgrow it.
+We wanted more dynamic capabilities like proper redirects and dynamic content rendering, so a Node.js server was the obvious choice.

-The new website is written entirely in JavaScript.
-It's a Node.js app with an Express server running on Heroku.

-## ⚡️ Easier to Contribute

-The Electron ecosystem includes projects written in many different programming languages, from Python to C++ to Bash.
-But JavaScript is fundamental to Electron, and nearly every project we work on uses npm and Node.js.
+The Electron ecosystem includes projects with components written in many different programming languages, from Python to C++ to Bash.
+But JavaScript is foundational to Electron, and it's the language used most in our community.

-By rewriting the website in Node.js, we hope to lower the barrier to entry for folks interested in participating.
+By migrating the website from Ruby to Node.js, we aim to lower the barrier to entry for people wishing to contribute to the website.

+## ⚡️ Easier Open-Source Participation

+If you've got [Node.js](https://nodejs.org) (8 or higher) and [git](https://git-scm.org) installed on your system, you can easily get the site running locally:

 ```sh
 git clone https://github.com/electron/electronjs.org